-The ASRP/AGE-WELL Doctoral Award and Postdoctoral Fellowship will be granted to up to two successful applicants whose project aligns with the research plan of AGE-WELL in addition to the ASRP guidelines.
+The ASRP/AGE-WELL Doctoral Award and Postdoctoral Fellowship will be granted to up to two successful

 The recipient will be required to earn an AGE-WELL Innovators of Tomorrow Certificate by completing the AGE-WELL EPIC Training Program within one (1) year of accepting ASRP/AGE-WELL funding.
 The recipient must contact training@agewell-nce.ca for network membership and enrollment in EPIC.